 Instructions

 - Preheat oven to 350 degrees.
-Spread almonds over a baking sheet and bake for 9-10 minutes, make sure they don’t burn!
+Spread almonds over a baking sheet and bake for 9-10 minutes, watch them to make sure they don’t burn.
 Let them cool and then finely chop the almonds.

-- Take your baking sheet and line it with parchment paper or a silpat mat.
-Spray with cooking spray.
+- Take your baking sheet and line it with parchment paper or a silicone mat.
 Spread your chopped almonds across the entire baking sheet in a thin layer.

 - In a large, heavy bottomed pot, over medium-high heat, melt your butter.
-One melted, add in both sugars and water.
+One melted, attach your candy thermometer and add in both sugars, salt, and water.
 Stirring constantly, bring to a boil until the candy thermometer reaches 300 degrees Fahrenheit (hard crack stage).

 - Remove from heat and immediately stir in the baking soda.
 The toffee will bubble a little bit and immediately pour the toffee over your toasted almonds.
 Using a greased spatula spread the toffee thinly across the lined baking sheet.